tytoalba25/doodle-chat/README.md

 	java Tracker <port>
 Where <port> is where which port any clients should use to communicate with the Tracker (suggested 5555)

+Due to the formatting of XML backups, in order to run multiple trackers they must be run in seperate folders

 To run the Client, use:
 	java Client <tracker-address>
 Where <tracker-address> is the address where the Client should find the Tracker in the form <ip>:<port>